 School meals are cooked on the premises and are available at a moderate cost but free for those children in KS1.
 They are nourishing and wholesome and consist of a main course, a pudding or fruit and a drink of water or milk.
 Meals can be paid for using Parent Pay.
 Please contact the School Administrator for further details.
-Children may stay for all or part of the week.

 The school operates a three-week rolling menu, which is sent home each term – this enables parents to select a school meal or packed lunch from home appropriate for their child.
 Parents are encouraged to see for themselves what their children are eating and parents’ meals are easily arranged.